 But the club has also had plenty of other outstanding coaches along the way, such as Phonse Kyne, Bobby Rose, Tom Hafey, Leigh Matthews and Mick Malthouse.
 Not all of them have enjoyed the ultimate footballing success (Rose, in particular, was desperately unlucky).
 But every one of them has given his all.

 That applies even to Collingwood’s two most short-term coaches.
 Ron Richards filled in while Neil Mann was coaching the Victoria team in 1974, and is officially credited with a coached-two-won-two coaching record.
 The other historical anomaly came in the 1930 Grand Final, when Jock McHale was sick in bed at home.
-While no coach was appointed for the day, Treasurer Bob Rush delivered a famously stirring half-time speech so is sometimes credited with having a coaching role on the day.
+While no coach was appointed for the day, Treasurer Bob Rush delivered a famously stirring half-time speech so is sometimes credited with having a coaching role on the day (though not officially by us or the AFL).
 Good trivia questions, those two.

 Of course there were no coaches in the club’s earliest days, with off-field preparation usually handled by the captain, in conjunction with the head trainer.
 Match-day moves were the province of the skipper.
 The club’s first coaches were senior or recently retired players.
 It was not until 1977, when Tom Hafey came across from Richmond, that Collingwood finally looked outside its own nest for a senior coach.